Building Office Frequent Questions

 How do I schedule an inspection?

-You can schedule a building permit inspection online, by text, or over the phone by calling 407-742-0200.
-Please have your permit number ready when scheduling.
+You can schedule a building permit inspection online, by text, or over the phone following the steps linked here: Schedule an inspection.

 How do I cancel or re-schedule an inspection?